MicrosoftDocs/memdocs/sccm/apps/deploy-use/link-users-and-devices-with-user-device-affinity.md

 4. On the **Choose Mapping** page of the **Import User Device Affinity Wizard**, specify the following information:

-    -   **File name** â€“ Specify a comma-separated values (.csv) file that contains a list of users and devices between which you want to create an affinity.
+    -   **File name** – Specify a comma-separated values (.csv) file that contains a list of users and devices between which you want to create an affinity.
 In this file, each user-and-device pair must be on a separate line separated by a comma.
 Use the format *<Domain\>\\<user name\>*,*<device NetBIOS name\>*.

-    -   **This file has column headings for reference purposes** â€“ If the comma-separated values file has a top-row header line, select this option and the header line will be ignored during the import.
+    -   **This file has column headings for reference purposes** – If the comma-separated values file has a top-row header line, select this option and the header line will be ignored during the import.

 5. If the file you are importing contains more than two items on each line, you can use **Column** and **Assign** to specify which columns represent users and devices and which columns to ignore during import.